SammyOngaya/Google-Analytics-Customer-Revenue-Prediction/README.md

 ## Root Mean Squared Error (RMSE)
-Submissions are scored on the root mean squared error.
+Submissions are scored on the root mean squared error metric.
 RMSE is defined as:
 ### sqrt(Sum(y-yhat)^2/n)
 where y hat is the natural log of the predicted revenue for a customer and y is the natural log of the actual summed revenue value plus one.